 Condition: Very good condition.
 Lower part broken off, please refer to pictures for details.

-Category: Ancient Appliqués & Protomes Tags: Combat Scene, Repoussé Technique, Votive Offerings
+Category: Ancient Appliqués & Protomes Tags: Combat Scene, Male Figures, Repoussé Technique, Votive Offerings